erroronline1/caro/readme.md

 csvprocessor_source_encoding = 'ISO-8859-1, ISO-8859-3, ISO-8859-15, UTF-8'

 [limits]
-max_records = 128 ; display of record summaries, more than that will be hidden, still being displayed if filtered user_image = 256 ; max pixels on longer side order_approvalsignature_image = 2048 ; max pixels on longer side
+identifier = 128 ; characters for identifiers, the longer, the more complex and error-prone the qr code becomes.
+17 characters will be appended by default for a timestamp max_records = 128 ; display of record summaries, more than that will be hidden, still being displayed if filtered user_image = 256 ; max pixels on longer side order_approvalsignature_image = 2048 ; max pixels on longer side